AndrewLMason/AndrewLMason/README.md

 # Andrew L Mason laboratory github repositories #

-This is a repository for the Mason laboratory where different projects are documented and associated computer scripts are stored.
+This is a repository for the Mason laboratory where different projects are documented and associated computer scripts are stored.<\br>

 To set up Git on a Mac computer follow this guide (for other operating systems, please contact Juan Jovel <jovel@ualberta.ca>)